-XV.B.4.
+207 XV.B.4.
 Content of safety communication

-The information in the safety communication shall not be misleading and shall be presented objectively [DIR Art 106a(1)].
-Safety information should not include any material or statement which might constitute advertising within the scope of Title VIII of Directive 2001/83/EC.

-Therefore, taking into account the above provisions and the principles in XV.B.2., safety communication should contain:

-- important new information on any authorised medicinal product which has an impact on the medicine's risk-benefit balance under any conditions of use; - the reason for initiating safety communication clearly explained to the target audience; - any recommendations to healthcare professionals and patients on how to deal with a safety concern;

-- when applicable, a statement on the agreement between the marketing authorisation holder and the competent authority on the safety information provided; - information on any proposed change to the product information (e.g. the summary of product characteristics (SmPC) or package leaflet (PL)); - any additional information about the use of the medicine or other data that may be relevant for tailoring the message to the targeted audience; - a list of literature references, when relevant or a reference to where more detailed information can be found, and any other background information considered relevant; - where relevant, a reminder of the need to report suspected adverse reactions in accordance with national spontaneous reporting systems.
+208 The information in the safety communication shall not be misleading and shall be presented objectively 209 [DIR Art 106a(1)].
+Safety information should not include any material or statement which might 210 constitute advertising within the scope of Title VIII of Directive 2001/83/EC.
+211 212 Therefore, t Faking into account the above provisions and the principles in XV.B.2. , safety communication should contain: 213 important newemerging information on any authorised medicinal product which has an impact on 214 the medicine's risk-benefit balance under any conditions of use; 215 the reason for initiating safety communication clearly explained to the target audience; 216 217 any recommendations to healthcare professionals and patients on how to deal with a safety concern; 218 when applicable, a statement on the agreement between the marketing authorisation holder and 219 the competent authority on the safety information provided; 220 information on any proposed change to the product information (e.g. the summary of product 221 characteristics (SmPC) or package leaflet (PL)); 222 any additional information about the use of the medicine or other data that may be relevant for 223 tailoring the message to the targeted audience; 224 225 • a list of literature references, when relevant or a reference to where more detailed information can be found, and any other background information considered relevant; 226 227 • where relevant, a reminder of the need to report suspected adverse reactions in accordance with national spontaneous reporting systems.
+228 The information in the safety communication shall not be misleading and shall be presented objectively 229 [DIR Art 106a(1)].
+Safety information should not include any material or statement which might 230 constitute advertising within the scope of Title VIII of Directive 2001/83/EC.
+231 XV.B.5.

-XV.B.5.
 Means of safety communication